Noise Cameras

 R.I.
 General Laws — Title 31 Motor and Other Vehicles

-Chapter 41.2 Automated Traffic Violation Monitoring Systems / § 2-2.
+Chapter 41.2 Automated Traffic-Violation Monitoring Systems / § 2-2.
 Legislative findings.

-“It is hereby declared to be the policy of the state of Rhode Island to authorize and utilize
+“It is hereby declared to be the policy of the state of Rhode Island to authorize

-including automated traffic violation detection systems.”
+civil traffic violations, including automated traffic-violation detection systems.”

 Selected media coverage of noise cameras